Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_properties.rst

 Properties of Matrix Multiplication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following properties may be proven by referencing
+The following properties may be easily proved by reference
 to the definition of the matrix product.

 1. Matrix multiplication is associative: